- What We Do

-Berniz Constanza Terpstra is Kent School Services Network (KSSN) Community School Coordinator at Gerald R. Ford Academic Center in Grand Rapids, MI.
-KSSN is a non-profit partner of the schools that help students and families access needed resources – from school supplies to food, secure housing and a sense of community.
+Berniz Constanza is the Vice President of Housing and Family Services for Inner City Christian Federation, a non-profit housing corporation shaped by its belief that all people deserve safe, clean, affordable housing.
+She formerly worked as Community School Coordinator for Kent School Services Network (KSSN), a non-profit partner of the schools that help students and families access needed resources.
 Berniz has a bachelor’s degree in Business Administration from Calvin College.
 She is a process developer and strategic thinker, capable of effectively moving organizations forward.
-Berniz lives with her husband, Aaron, in Grand Rapids, MI.
+Berniz and her husband, Aaron, live in Grand Rapids, MI.
 Learn more about Berniz here.

 Trent Wieringa is Associate Vice President for Colliers International-West Michigan and has a bachelor’s degree in Finance and Marketing from Grand Valley State University.
 At Colliers, Trent calls on clients to better understand their needs and then physically tours the marketplace to find the best solutions to those needs.
 His detailed research, evaluation of potential assets, and willingness to actively search the market makes Trent an invaluable asset to his clients.
 Trent is also the grandson of one of our founders, carrying on a legacy!
 He lives in Grand Rapids, MI and has one child with his wife, Chelsea.